-Be Crocwise in Croc Country—communication resources
+Be Crocwise around the water—communication resources

-We’ve developed a range of communication resources to help local councils, tourism operators, community groups and other interested parties to share and promote Be Crocwise public safety and education messages through their channels and networks.
+We’ve developed a range of communication resources to help local governments, tourism operators, community groups and other interested parties to share and promote Be Crocwise public safety and education messages through their channels and networks.

 Shareable communication resources include: